TimGeyssens/UIOMatic/docs/usage.md

 - Icon used for the main tree node
 - Icon used for the tree item nodes

+You can also specify additional parameters

+- ConnectionStringName, if you wish to use a different db then the current Umbraco one
+- RenderType, if you wish to render the items in a listview or in the tree
+- SortColumn, the default sort column
+- SortOrder, the order of the sord (asc or desc)

 ## Decorate properties with the UIOMaticField attribute ##

 If your properties aren't marked with the *UIOMaticField* attribute, UI-O-Matic will display the property name as the label and also select a view based on the property type.
 If you wish to have more control you can mark your properties with the *UIOMaticField* attribute.